 As the number of coronavirus cases keeps growing around the globe and countries are going on lockdown, numerous industries are suffering.
 Only essential businesses are allowed to stay open and offer their services to customers, which usually refers to grocery stores, banks, pharmacies, and such.

-How will this rapidly-developing situation affect our local bike shops?
-There’s an ongoing debate out there about whether or not bike shops should join the list of essential business and keep their doors open.
+How will this rapidly developing situation affect our local bike shops?
+There’s an ongoing debate out there about whether or not bike shops should join the list of essential businesses and keep their doors open.

 Will their sales suffer or, on the contrary, experience a surge amid social distancing appeals that lead to a decrease in public transportation use?